testreet/rnmrfit/README.md

 plot(fit)
 ```

 If you check `?nmrfit_1d` you will see that by default, the fit function generates a set of conservative upper and lower bounds on the parameter estimates.
 It may necessary to to override these parameters by calling the boundary generation functions explicitly.
-See `?set_conservative_bounds.NMRScaffold_1D` to see what the following options mean:
+There are two primary functions to set simple upper and lower boundaries: `set_absolute_bounds` and `set_relative_bounds`.
+The terms "absolute" and "relative" relate to whether the same bounds are applied to every single peak (such as a minimum and maximm peak width/height) or in relation to the current value of the parameters (such as preventing the chemical shift position from changing by more than 1% of the fit data range).
+Both absolute and relative constraints can set based on parameters that have been normalized to observed data in the fit range (0-1 x-axis values and 0-1 y-axis values) or their original values in ppm/Hz/intensity.

 ```
 #!R